Protect Endangered Vultures in South Africa’s Southern Drakensberg.

 24 November

-The Maloti-Drakensberg Park World Heritage Site is renowned for its spectacular natural landscape, importance as a haven for many threatened and endemic species, and for its wealth of rock paintings made by the San people over a period of 4,000 years.
-The Heritage Site covers an area of 249,313 ha making it the largest Protected Area complex along the Great Escarpment of Southern Africa.
-Extending along most of KwaZulu-Natal’s south-western border with Lesotho, the property provides a vital refuge for more than 250 endemic plant species and their associated fauna.
-It also holds almost all of the remaining subalpine and alpine vegetation in the KwaZulu-Natal province, including extensive high altitude wetlands.
-The uKhahlamba Drakensberg Park has been identified as an Important Bird Area, and forms a critical part of the Lesotho Highlands Endemic Bird Area.
-The Southern Drakensberg Conservation Project also includes focused conservation work in the buffer-zone surrounding the Heritage Site, calling on local communities’ support.
-As a result, a number of the project’s activities take place on local farms, offering exclusive access to Wildlife ACT.
+The Maloti-Drakensberg Park World Heritage Site is celebrated for its breathtaking scenery, significance as a sanctuary for threatened and endangered species, and its rich collection of rock paintings created by the San people over 4,000 years.
+Spanning 249,313 hectares, it is the largest protected area along the Great Escarpment of Southern Africa.
+Located along KwaZulu-Natal’s southwestern border with Lesotho, the site shelters over 250 endemic plant species and their fauna, along with nearly all of the province’s subalpine and alpine vegetation, including expansive high-altitude wetlands.
+Recognised as an Important Bird Area, it plays a crucial role in the Lesotho Highlands Endemic Bird Area.
+The Southern Drakensberg Conservation Program also focuses on conservation in the surrounding buffer zones, with local community involvement and exclusive access to Wildlife ACT activities on local farms.